AailaAhmed/techbazaar/README.md

 ## Notes

 - This project uses DummyJSON's public API for product data; cart, wishlist, and orders are simulated using browser `localStorage` (no real backend/payment processing).
-- Built and documented as part of an 8-week internship program, with an accompanying internship report submitted separately.
+- Built and documented as part of an 8-week internship program.

 ---